CSI-Genomics-and-Data-Analytics-Core/nextflow-on-aws/wes_adapter/README.md

-# Amazon Genomics Workflow Execution Service (WES) Adapter
+# Workflow Execution Service (WES) Adapter

 A basic GA4GH compliant Workflow Execution Service that enables use of adaptors for integrating with workflow execution engines.
-The code in this package is capturing the Lambda Function source code that's deployed as WES adapter endpoint for purposes of AGC
+The code in this package is capturing the Lambda Function source code that's deployed as WES adapter endpoint

 # Open source usage